FredericaBernkastel/contrapunctus/readme.md

 ---

+### 3.3 The subject is input, and its boundary is contested

+This is the second thing the literature broke, and it is worse than the tonal answer because there is no clean repair.

+Capacity is a function of the subject. §3 assumes the subject is given.
+Giraud et al. built a ground truth for the 24 Bach fugues of WTC I against four musicological sources — Prout, Tovey, Keller, Bruhn, plus Charlier — and report that **in eight of the twenty-four, at least two sources disagree about where the subject ends**, sometimes by several notes.
+On Fugue No. 9 they quote Tovey to the effect that it is not worth settling where the subject ends and the countersubject begins; the flow between them is continuous.

+A subject four notes longer overlaps more, forbids more offsets, and has lower capacity.
+So **a single capacity number silently encodes an editorial decision**, and a corpus ranking built from single numbers would be measuring the editors as much as the subjects — the same failure mode as ricercar's unpinned `θ`, arriving from a completely different direction.

+Three ways to take it, in increasing order of honesty:

+1. use the algomus ground truth and cite it — reproducible, but inherits one committee's view;
+2. report capacity **as an interval** over the alternative subject-ends the sources give, which the ground-truth files record;
+3. treat the subject end as a *free variable* and report the capacity profile over it — which is more interesting than either, because "where does this subject stop stretto-ing well" is a musical question, and the profile's shape may be the argument for one editor over another.

+(3) is the version worth building, and it costs nothing extra: the compatibility table is computed per subject length anyway, so the profile is a loop over prefixes of one table.

+---

 ## 4. Space filling, in the right category

 The instinct behind ricercar was not wrong.
 Counterpoint really is a tiling problem.
 The error was the category: